AmoebaThree/zoidberg/README.md

 * Which sources are available, and where they are from
 * Which services need to run on which host

-It is possible for a single host to hold multiple sources.
-It is not yet possible to have a service in multiple hosts, but it shoudn't be too tricky to add.
+It is possible for a single host to hold multiple sources and multiple services.
+It is possible for a single source to be used in multiple services, and those services to be on different machines.

 Example YAML: